 8. Project Management tools

-Project management software makes it easier for your sales team to manage tasks, track progress, and report results.
+Integrating project management software into your sales tech stack makes it easier for your sales team to manage tasks, track progress, and report results.
 It improves work efficiency, promotes team collaboration, and reduces miscommunication.

 How do you Create an Effective Sales Technology Stack?